divshot/docs/guides/environment-variables.md

 ## Adding Environment Variables to Your App

-In the directory for your Divshot.io project, you can see the current variables for your application's various environments:
+In the directory for your Divshot project, you can see the current variables for your application's various environments:

     divshot env production